 Chapter 1

 He was surprised to be sitting here.
-His parents had suddenly told him, about three days ago, that they had found a camp for him to spend a week at.
+His parents had suddenly told him, three days ago that they had found a camp for him to spend a week at.
 Sure, they had been complaining that he needed to get out and find something to do, but there was something odd about the way they were secretive with the details of this camp, insisting he would find out when he got there.

 "It'll be fun," they told him.
 "Lots of new experiences, lots of new friends."